How to Become an Appraiser in New York

 Governing Agency

-Good to Know – FAQs to become a Certified Residential Appraiser in New York
+FAQs about how to become a Certified Residential Appraiser in NY

-How much do residential appraisers earn in New York?
+How much do Certified Residential Appraisers earn in New York?

-While salary depends on a variety of factors, including location and experience, the average residential appraiser in New York earns between $54,879 and $74,4941.
+While salary depends on a variety of factors, including location and experience, most upper-level residential real estate appraisers in New York earn between $76,227 and $110,820, according to Salary.com.1 Glassdoor gives a higher number, listing the average salary of New York residential appraisers as $127,889 per year.2

 New York Appraiser License: Certified General

-Certified General Appraisers in New York don’t have any exceptions or limits on their credential, so they can appraise all types of property, including single family homes, multi-family properties, farmland, industrial property, and commercial properties.
+In New York, State Certified General Real Estate Appraisers (or commercial appraisers) don’t have any exceptions or limits on their credential.
+They can appraise all types of property, including single-family homes, multi-family properties, farmland, industrial property, and commercial properties like hotels, office buildings, and airports.

 Online Info